 Exercise 6: Exploring the Credit Limit and Demographic Features

 In this exercise, we start our exploration of data with the credit limit and age features.
 We will visualize them and get summary statistics to check that the data contained in these features is sensible.
-Then we will look at the education and marriage categorical features to see if the values there make sense, and correct them as necessary.
+Then we will look at the education and marriage categorical features to see if the values there make sense, correcting them as necessary.
 LIMIT_BAL and AGE are numerical features, meaning they are measured on a continuous scale.
 Consequently, we'll use histograms to visualize them.
 Perform the following steps to complete the exercise:

 Note